 Cool off in a cenote

 One of the unique and wonderful physical features found throughout the Yucatán Peninsula is the cenote (pronounced: seh-note-ay).
 The Peninsula’s karst landscape has more holes than Swiss cheese and these natural swimming holes are a divine relief in the tropical heat.
-Cenotes vary from open depressions to semi- and completely enclosed caves.
+Cenotes range from open depressions to semi- and completely enclosed caves.
 They are fed by cool groundwater which was created by rain filtering down through the earth where it is insulated from the tropical heat.

 Float down a Mayan canal